 You can reach any category of Nike shoe in just one click, so most people won’t spend much time on the homepage.
-Those who do will find exciting, ultra-visual hooks for flagship products.
+Those who do will find exciting, ultra-visual hooks for products dedicated to any sport.

 Chipotle has some heavy lifting to do to maintain its value-driven “food with integrity” brand.

 With its current homepage design, it’s on the right track.
 The food remains the star, but an unobtrusive, yet effective ticker has been added to the top of the page to drive their real food and drinks campaign for delivery and pick up.

 Health insurance is by no means a fun topic, but the homepage for Oscar makes it more humane and personable – starting with the URL itself (“Hi Oscar.”)